 Lessons to Take Away from These Stories

 If you’ve been in a car accident that wasn’t your fault, don’t ever take your insurance company’s word on what you’re owed.
-You need an attorney’s help to dig deeper into your policies and to ask all the right questions.
+You need an experienced Denver injury lawyer to help dig deeper into your policies and to ask all the right questions.

 “It was one of those March days when the sun shines hot and the wind blows cold: when it is summer in the light, and winter in the shade.”